Annamalai University

 The National Assessment and Accreditation Council has conferred accreditation to the university in the fourth cycle, and subsequently with its highest A+ grade in 2022.
-Annamalai University is also recognized among the 18 universities in India having the 'Centre with Potential for Excellence in Particular Area (CPEPA)' with a focus on drug development and climate change.Established in 1929, it is one of the oldest and among the most prestigious universities in India.
-The university was also ranked as 18th most influential institution in India and It is also among the topmost google searched universities in India as well as in the World.
+Annamalai University is also recognized among the top 18 universities in India having the 'Centre with Potential for Excellence in Particular Area (CPEPA)' with a focus on drug development and climate change.Established in 1929, it is one of the oldest and among the most prestigious universities in India.
+The university was also ranked as 18th most influential institution in India and, It is also among the topmost google searched universities in India as well as in the World.